formal-land/formal.land/docs/tools/coq-of-ocaml/language/type-definitions.md

 ```

 ### Polymorphic variants
-The polymorphic variant types are converted to the corresponding Coq inductive as an approximation:
+The polymorphic variant types are converted to the corresponding Rocq inductive as an approximation:
 ```ocaml
 type json =
   [ `O of (string * json) list